 The next criteria will be the size of the bamboo.
 Are you looking for a 30-40′ privacy hedge?
 Phyllostachys vivax might be the best choice.
 Or will 6-8 feet be enough?
 Are you looking for thick bamboo poles that will knock together, or do you prefer something light and delicate with leaves the rustle in the breeze?

 Check out our article on the 10 Best bamboos for your garden to learn about different varieties of bamboo and their characteristics.
+We also have a newer post specifically identifying the Best bamboo species for screens and hedges.

 DISCLOSURE: Some of the links in this article are affiliate links.
 This means that, at no additional cost to you, we will earn a small commission if you click through those links and make a purchase.
 This helps us meet the cost of maintaining our website and producing great articles.